PyKoch/playwright_notes/README.md

 ```

 Troubleshooting:
-Should the auth.json file not be found by the program, then give the full path to file, e.g. instead of
+Should the auth.json file not be found by the program, then give the full path to file.
+Replace
 ```
 context = browser.new_context(storage_state="auth.json")
 ```
-write:
+with
 ```
 context = browser.new_context(storage_state="/Users/funky_coder/Downloads/auth.json")
 ```
+**Remember to delete the auth.json file when you are done to be safe on the web!**